 • No home remedy can permanently repair your chipped tooth.
-But, you can use some methods for temporary cosmetic effect and protection of soft tissues in your mouth.
+However, you can use some methods to achieve a temporary cosmetic effect and protect your soft tissues in your mouth.

 • Do not attempt to make a tooth filling at home.